Agile Project Planning

 Having a high-level plan of all major deliverables, you’ll be able to easily break them down into tasks and pass these tasks to the actual execution teams.

 This is actually a substantial difference compared to the traditional Gantt chart plans.
-When you break down a project deliverable into its comprising tasks, it is better not to start and end dates for the tasks unless necessary.
+When you break down a project deliverable into its comprising tasks, it is better not to start and end dates for tasks unless necessary.

 8. Data-driven decisions (use your historical data to plan the future)